EvoEvolver/EvoNote/README.md

 Knowledge base (KB) is the core of many intelligence-related tasks.

-- **Paper reading**: Based on the text, update the reader's KB by adding/removing/modifying items in it.
+- **Paper reading**: Based on the text, update the reader's KB by adding / removing / modifying items in it.
 - **Academic research**: Actively construct a knowledge base by asking (finding unknown in KB) / reading papers (adding to KB) / meditating (rearranging KB items) / discussing (comparing KBs) / doing experiments (changing confident level of KB items).
 - **Paper writing**: Assuming a KB of the reader, generate a linearized text whose core is the difference between the KB of the reader and the writer.
 - **Joke writing**: Assuming a KB of the audience, make a text with which the audience can draw an unexpected & reasonable relation among items in the KB.
-(See [humor and art](./docs/philosophy/Humor and art.md))

 Typically, these tasks requires